-David Niven’s career began to ascend to a new high when “Separate Tables” was released in December 1958.
+David Niven’s career ascended to a new high when “Separate Tables” was released in December 1958.
 On 1st January 1959, on the set of ‘Ask Any Girl’, he discovered that his performance had won the New York Critics Award for best actor.
 Following a visit to England, he arrived in New York on 23rd January to collect his prize.
 Alone.
 (Hjördis had only just won something herself though – a prize for the most original headdress at a Headdress Ball in Hollywood on 20th January for a crown of jewelled snakes.)

 A family visit to Sweden for Christmas 1958 had been proposed then jettisoned, but David did manage to whisk Hjördis back to Europe in February for a belated 11th wedding anniversary celebration.
 While there, they fitted in visits to their friends Grace Kelly and Prince Rainier in Monte Carlo, and Deborah Kerr at her new second home in Switzerland.
 The general opinion from the trip was that life in Switzerland was simpler and more relaxing than Monte Carlo.

 The European trip only became possible when work on David’s next film was put back due to David’s co-star Mitzi Gaynor receiving an invitation to appear on the Jack Benny program.
 If Benny wasn’t popular enough with Hjördis already, she also received a pearl and diamond bracelet from him as a thank you for her performance on his show the previous year.